A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Background

-where $\bm{x}_S$ denotes the subvector of $\bm{x}$ corresponding to the indices in $S$.
-An obvious challenge in this approach is the computation of the conditional expectation, which is intractable in general.
-Typically it is approximated via nearest neighbors using training data.
-Meanwhile, it has been discussed \cite{sundararajan_many_2019} that the Shapley value based on such an expectation-based approach loses some nice properties, including the dummy property, because it depends not only on the target function $h$ but also on the data distribution.
-Note that, if the independence of features is assumed, this expectation-based approach reduces to (the average of) the reference-based one with multiple reference vectors \cite{lundberg_unified_2017,sundararajan_many_2019}.
+In the use of the Shapley value for machine learning model attribution in general, a characteristic function $v$ has often been defined in either of the following two approaches: \begin{description}[topsep=0pt,itemsep=0pt,leftmargin=1em] \item[Reference-based approach] replaces the values of ``absent'' features by some reference values \citep{sundararajan_axiomatic_2017,lundberg_unified_2017,ancona_explaining_2019}.
+Suppose $\bm{x} = [x_1, \dots, x_d] \in \mathbb{R}^d$.
+Let us denote the subvector of $\bm{x}$ corresponding to index set $S \subset \{1,\dots,d\}$ by $\bm{x}_S \in \mathbb{R}^{\vert S \vert}$.
+Let $\nonS \coloneqq \{1,\dots,d\} \backslash S$ be the complement of $S$.
+Then, the value of $v$ for a machine learning model $h: \mathbb{R}^d \to \mathcal{Y}$, where $\mathcal{Y}$ is some output space, is defined as the value of $h$ on a sample where $\bm{x}_\nonS$ is replaced by some reference value $\bm{r}_\nonS \in \mathbb{R}^{\vert S \vert}$.
+A challenge here is to choose a good reference vector $\bm{r}_\nonS$. $\bm{r}_\nonS$ is often set to be zero or average of $\bm{x}_\nonS$, but there is no unique definition. \item[Marginalization-based approach] marginalizes out ``absent'' features \citep{strumbelj_explaining_2014,datta_algorithmic_2016,lundberg_unified_2017,olsen_using_2022}.
+That is, $v$ is computed as the conditional expectation of $h(\bm{x})$ given $\bm{x}_S$, where $\bm{x}_\nonS$ is marginalized over some distribution $p(\bm{x}_\nonS \mid \bm{x}_S)$.
+A challenge here is the computation of the conditional expectation, which is intractable in general.
+Typically, it is approximated via nearest neighbors in training data.
+Meanwhile, \citet{sundararajan_many_2020} argues that the marginalization-based approach loses some nice properties as attribution because it depends not only on the target function $h$ but also on the data distribution.
+If the features are independent, this approach reduces to (the average of) the reference-based one with multiple reference vectors. \end{description}